finbourne/lusid-sdk-java/sdk/docs/PersonsApi.md

     PersonsApi apiInstance = new PersonsApi(defaultClient);
     String idTypeScope = "idTypeScope_example"; // String | Scope of the person identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
     String code = "code_example"; // String | Code of the person under specified scope and code.
 This together with stated identifier type uniquely   identifies the person.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Person\" domain to decorate onto the person,    or from any domain that supports relationships to decorate onto related entities.
 These take the format {domain}/{scope}/{code} e.g. \"Person/ContactDetails/Address\".
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the person.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the person.
 Defaults to return the latest version of the person if not specified.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the person in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      Person result = apiInstance.getPerson(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt, asAt, relationshipDefinitionIds);
+      Person result = apiInstance.getPerson(idTypeScope, idTypeCode, code)
+            .propertyKeys(propertyKeys)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PersonsApi#getPerson");